K0stIa/VILMA/README.md

 VILMA
 =====

-This web-page provides C++ implementation of VILMA which is a algorithm for learning of ordinal classifier from interval annotations.
+VILMA is a algorithm for learning of ordinal classifier from interval annotations.

 **Authors:**
   - K.Antoniuk antonkos@cmp.felk.cvut.cz